oroinc/documentation/backend/setup/get-source-files.rst

 Method 3: Download the Source Code Archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Download the latest version of the application source code from the download section on |the website|:
+1. Download the latest version of the application source code from the download section on |the website| (you may be required to fill in a form to request access):

    * |Download OroCommerce|
    * |Download OroCRM|